We write a simple program that writes text to the debugger, if any is attached.

 The return value is the exit value for the application.

-indicates that the application executed successfully.
+A return value of 0 indicates that the application executed successfully.

 A handle to the instance of the application.